 - Sales Analytics Platform: A Sales analytics tools combine data for many products and services, makes a forecast, and gives you deep analytics.
 Plus, many also encompass helpful graphs and charts built-in.
 Lastly, dedicated analytics tools also have the benefit of staying updated in real-time.

 - Lead Scoring: These tools grade the prospects according to the actions taken on your website, outcomes of discussions, and any other touches that your team deems pertinent to the sales process.
 Also, a lead scoring tool can support your marketing team with campaign segmentation and content personalization.

 - Project management tools (including resource allocation): Follow-through is an essential part of your sales cycle, and is the only way to shape strong customer relationships.
-Project management tools aid your team stay on task and ensure that the team has the resources to complete the project.
+Project management tools such as Gantt Chart aid your team stay on task and ensure that the team has the resources to complete the project.

 - Accounting Software: If all you crave is a new revenue forecast, more basic tools are excellent.
 However, if you’re going to forecast gross margins and account for the cost of goods sold, you may also have to include data from your accounting software in your forecasting exercise.